-Issuer Aspen Group, Inc.

-Common stock offered by us 2,800,000 shares of common stock (or 3,220,000 shares of common stock if the underwriter exercises its option to purchase additional shares in full).

-Common stock outstanding after this offering 17,932,270 shares of common stock (or 18,352,270 shares of common stock if the underwriter exercises its option to purchase additional shares in full).

-Over-allotment option 420,000 shares of common stock.

-Use of proceeds We expect the net proceeds from this offering will be approximately \$18.2 million (or \$20.1 million if the underwriter exercises its option to purchase additional shares in full) after deducting underwriting discounts and commissions, as described in "Underwriting," and estimated offering expenses payable by us.
-We intend to use the net proceeds from this offering for general corporate purposes and working capital.
-See "Use of Proceeds" on page S-10 of this prospectus supplement.

-Nasdaq Capital Market symbol "ASPU"

-Risk factors

-This investment involves a high degree of risk.
-You should carefully read and consider the information set forth under the heading "Risk Factors" on page S-5 of this prospectus supplement, and the documents incorporated by reference in this prospectus supplement before deciding to invest in our common stock.
+Issuer Aspen Group, Inc. Common stock offered by us 1,000,000 shares of common stock.
+Common stock outstanding before and after this offering 18,316,854 shares.
+Use of proceeds We expect the net proceeds from this offering will be approximately \$7,400,000.
+We intend to use the net proceeds to simultaneously repurchase 1,000,000 shares from one of our stockholders, a related party.
+See "Use of Proceeds" on page S-5 of this prospectus supplement.
+Nasdaq Capital Market symbol "ASPU" Risk factors This investment involves a high degree of risk.
+You should carefully read and consider the information set forth under the heading "Risk Factors" in our Annual Report on Form 10-K for the year ended April 30, 2018, and the other documents incorporated by reference in this prospectus supplement before deciding to invest in our common stock.

-The number of shares of our common stock to be outstanding immediately after the closing of this offering is based on 15,132,270 shares of common stock outstanding as of April 18, 2018 and excludes, as of that date:
+The number of shares of our common stock to be outstanding immediately before and after the closing of this offering is based on 18,316,854 shares of common stock outstanding as of July 18, 2018 and excludes, as of that date:

-· 701,513 shares of common stock issuable upon the exercise of outstanding warrants at a weighted average exercise price of \$3.96 per share;

-- · 2,905,630 shares of common stock issuable upon the exercise of outstanding stock options at a weighted average exercise price of \$3.58 per share; - · 268,456 shares issuable upon conversion of \$2 million in convertible notes at a conversion price of \$7.45 per share (based on the closing price on April 17, 2018); and - 594,370 shares of common stock available for future grant under our 2012 Equity Incentive Plan (the "Plan").
+- 650,847 shares of common stock issuable upon the exercise of outstanding warrants at a weighted average exercise price of \$3.80 per share; - 2,930,737 shares of common stock issuable upon the exercise of outstanding stock options at a weighted average exercise price of \$3.58 per share; - 270,746 shares issuable upon conversion of \$2 million in convertible notes at a conversion price of \$7.39 per share (the weighted average price of our common stock as reported on The Nasdaq Capital Market for the 10 days ended July 17, 2018); and - 1,037,747 shares of common stock available for future grants under our 2012 Equity Incentive Plan (the "Plan").